 Gallatin is a tiny city located in the state of Texas.
 With a population of 334 people and just one neighborhood, Gallatin is the 982nd largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Gallatin is generally considered to be a blue-collar town.
-48.82% of the Gallatin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Gallatin is a blue-collar town, with 48.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gallatin is a city of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Gallatin who work in office and administrative support (17.06%), sales jobs (9.41%), and teaching (6.47%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.94% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.